A LOCAL FLOWER FARM

 Abby Zlotnick

-Abby, owner and founder of Juniper Flowers, has been consistently inspired by farming since her first farming experience in 2012.
+Abby, owner of Juniper Farm, has been consistently inspired by farming since her first farming experience in 2012.
 Since then, Abby has made it her mission to share a slice of the Earth’s greatest joys with her community.
 In 2018, Abby moved to the Roaring Fork Valley and quickly after started Juniper Farm.
 After four years of selling flowers and produce at the Basalt Farmers Market, Abby chose to focus on the crop that everyone (including her) was most excited by – flowers.
-Abby chose to start Juniper Flowers to strengthen her passion for growing flowers and creating organic arrangements.

 FAQ’S